CRUISE SHIP VISITORS

 The Magic Beach Chair Lift costs $12 U.S dollars for an all day pass and riders must be a minimum of 32 inches tall.
 There are several private cabanas for rent as well and they must be reserved through the cruise line.How to exit Mahogany Bay Cruise Ship Port Video.

 COCONUT TREE DIVERS

 Once dropped off at the shop you will be greeted by our staff and sign into our Divesoft program and fill our the necessary waivers to go diving.
 Whilst waiting we have complimentary Honduran coffee and the coldest freshest water free of charge.
-After getting the paperwork sorted out, next will either be a short classroom session if your learning to scuba dive, don’t worry its one of the only classrooms in town to have A.C unit and comfortable seating.
+After getting the paperwork sorted out, next will either be a short classroom session if your learning to scuba dive.

-This is what sets us apart from other dive centers, we hope you find this information useful in your decision to find the best dive center to suit your needs.
-Happy sailing.
+This is just one of the aspects that sets us apart from other dive centers.
+We hope you find this information useful in your decision to find the best dive center to suit your needs.

 Again if you’re wondering where to scuba dive off a cruise ship in Roatan Honduras look no further and come and join us you won’t be disappointed.